Contact:

 About Me

-I'm a Junior Fellow of the Simons Foundation and post-doctoral researcher in the Analysis of Computer Systems Group at New York University's Courant Institute, working with Thomas Wies.
+In my prior life, I was a Junior Fellow of the Simons Foundation and post-doctoral researcher in the Analysis of Computer Systems Group at New York University's Courant Institute, working with Thomas Wies.
 Before, I obtained my PhD from the University of Braunschweig, Germany, under the supervision of Roland Meyer.

 Publications